 If an applicant has had issues in their past, they should address them head on and with complete honesty to prevent security clearance delays.
+Even holding back relevant information could hold up your application, so be forthcoming to prevent this cause of a security clearance delay.
 In the case of clearance investigations, honesty is the only policy – especially if an applicant wants their clearance to go through quickly and smoothly.

 2. Provide Accurate Information, Especially on the SF-86

-The SF-86 is the holy grail of the security clearance process.
+The background check form you will have to complete, SF-86, is the holy grail of the security clearance process.
 This one form will drive the course of an applicant’s investigation.
-Ultimately, if it is less-than-accurate or full of errors, it will mean the investigation will be problematic.
+Ultimately, if it is less-than-accurate or full of errors, it will mean the investigation will be problematic, as your investigation cannot proceed without complete and accurate information.
 Thus, applicants should ensure all information provided is current, correct, and complete to avoid snags in the investigation process.